 The resulting Comprehensive Sustainability Strategy articulates the University’s stance on sustainability issues and identifies general strategies, current projects, and more specific five-year action plans in six major areas:

-Strategies include installing flow meters to track our domestic, sanitary, and storm water use by location; comparing the University’s water use and reuse to that of peer institutions; conserving water use in buildings (by retrofitting older buildings with low-flow fixtures), landscaping (via native plantings, rain gardens, and green roofs), and personal use (through educational outreach); investigating the feasibility of storm and gray water reuse, protecting wells and managing storm water; and providing greater transparency of water resource use and management.
+Strategies include installing flow meters to track our domestic, sanitary, and stormwater use by location; comparing the University’s water use and reuse to that of peer institutions; conserving water use in buildings (by retrofitting older buildings with low-flow fixtures), landscaping (via native plantings, rain gardens, and green roofs), and personal use (through educational outreach); investigating the feasibility of storm and gray water reuse, protecting wells and managing stormwater; and providing greater transparency of water resource use and management.

-In addition to ensuring an efficient use of space before constructing new buildings, strategies include setting new construction design standards that seek at least LEED Silver certification (or equivalent) and include the use of passive design systems; designing a campaign to support the first LEED Platinum building on campus; incorporating energy and water efficiency goals and guidelines into University design standards for all renovations and upgrades; and developing the means to gather feedback, provide real-time monitoring, and report progress.
-(See current LEED certified buildings here.)
+In addition to ensuring the efficient use of space before constructing new buildings, strategies include setting new construction design standards that seek at least LEED Silver certification (or equivalent) and include the use of passive design systems; designing a campaign to support the first LEED Platinum building on campus; incorporating energy and water efficiency goals and guidelines into University design standards for all renovations and upgrades; and developing the means to gather feedback, provide real-time monitoring, and report progress.
+(See current LEED-certified buildings here.)

 Primary strategies include incorporating sustainability standards into formal sourcing and licensing processes (thereby sourcing sustainable products and also encouraging sustainable practices among our vendors), developing a community-wide culture of purchasing more sustainable products (via BuyND and Green Purchasing Guides), improving partnerships with vendors and suppliers who have their own sustainability goals, and increasing the sustainability of food sources (by purchasing ethically-produced food and increasing vegetarian/vegan and locally-sourced options across campus).
-(See current programs in purchasing and food.)

 Our University values, mission, and Catholic character call upon us to be good stewards of the Earth.
 This Strategy reflects the University’s commitment to a vision and practice of sustainability that integrates care for natural resources with respect for humanity and social justice.
 It is incumbent upon us as a community and as individuals to adopt more sustainable practices big and small, every day.